 \begin{defin} T-embedding $\Tt:\Vv\to\CC$ of the corner graph is the map $\Tt(v,v^\ast) = \frac{1}{2}(\Hh(v) + \Hh^\ast(v^\ast))$. \end{defin}

-An example of a t-embedding $\Tt$ is depicted in Figure~\ref{fig:corner_graph}.
+An example of a t-embedding $\Tt$ is given in Figure~\ref{fig:corner_graph}.
 It is easy to see that for each black face $b\in \mB(\Vv)$ the polygon $2\Tt(b)$ is a translation of the face of $\Gamma$ or $\Gamma^\ast$ corresponding to $b$.
 If $w\in \mW(\Vv)$ is a white face of $\Vv$, then $2\Tt(w)$ is a rectangle whose sides are translations of the edge of $\Gamma$ and the edge of $\Gamma^\ast$ corresponding to $w$, and whose orientation agrees with the orientation of the neighboring black faces.
-From these definitions, it is easy to see that $\Tt$ is always locally proper; moreover, it is globally proper if we assume that the boundary of $\Hh(\Gamma)$ is convex.
+From these definitions, it is easy to see that $\Tt$ is always locally proper; moreover, it is also globally proper if we additionally assume that the \emph{boundary polygon} $\partial\Hh$ of $\Hh$ is convex.

 Following the terminology of~\cite{CLR1}, each t-embedding $\Tt$ has an \emph{origami map} $\Oo$ associated with it.
-Informally speaking, the mapping $\Oo$, defined up to rotations and translations, is obtained from the map $\Tt$ by folding the plane along all the edges of $\Tt$ consequently (one can prove that this procedure is consistent).
+Informally speaking, the mapping $\Oo$, which is defined up to rotations and translations, is obtained from the embedding $\Tt$ by folding the plane along all the edges of $\Tt$ consequently (one can prove that this procedure is consistent).
 Note that the images of a given face of~$\Vv$ in~$\Tt$ and in~$\Oo$ are isometric to each other, and that these images have the same orientation for white faces and the opposite ones for black faces.
-In the setup of this paper one can use an explicit definition
+In the setup of this paper we use the following explicit definition:

 see also equation~\eqref{eq:dO=etadT} below and~\cite[Section~8.1]{CLR1} for more details.